Welcome to the website of St Matthew’s RC Primary School.

 This wonderful school opened its doors to pupils on 28th June 1954 with 300 children and 7 teachers.
 The construction had been put on hold due to the outbreak of the Second World War – the school cost £48,431 to build with a large part of this donated by the parishioners of Jarrow.

-Our school exists to work alongside families to ensure each child fulfils their potential in all aspects of life.
+Our school exists to work alongside families to ensure every child fulfills their potential in all aspects of life.

 Our Mission Statement is central to all we do on a daily basis.